5 Amazing Benefits of Playing Street Hockey

 We’ve all been there.
 School and practices and games mean back-to-back commitments.
 That’s why NHL STREET hockey is designed to be convenient for families, with most leagues only meeting once per week.
 Typically, teams practice for about 30 minutes before their game, and then the game itself is usually an hour or less.
 Of course, some high-level competitive leagues offer more playing time, if that’s something you’re looking for.
 But either way, our athletes happily squeeze NHL STREET into their jam-packed schedules.

 Street hockey is a fast-paced sport with a lot of variety.
 Players are running, quickly changing direction, and constantly stopping and starting, which promotes cardiovascular health.
 It’s a game that rewards speed, agility, and endurance.
 Not to mention the coordination and motor skills needed when it comes to stick handling.
 Bottom line: youth street hockey will get kids moving.

-While playing street hockey, athletes learn to build a positive mindset and work together as a team.
+Street hockey is, well, a bit scrappy.
+Inevitably, youth athletes make mistakes.
+Maybe they miss a shot.
+Or maybe an offender outmaneuvers them.
+In any case, they can learn to build a positive mindset and work together as a team.
 From bouncing back to remaining calm under pressure, street hockey offers several opportunities to improve self-confidence—and for kids, you can’t underestimate the importance of a healthy self-esteem.

 With limited players on the rink in street hockey, one person can’t do everything.
 The team must work well together and communicate effectively in order to maintain possession and score.
+Of course, they also need to follow directions from their coach.
 When you mix this kind of camaraderie with the fun atmosphere of street hockey—like the hockey you played in your driveway as a kid—you’ve got a recipe for long-lasting friendships.